devdogio/RucksackDocs/docs/GettingStarted.md

 !!! warning
 	There is a mistake in the video tutorial.

 	- A `UNetItemFactory` component needs to be added to the _Managers or _UNet object.
-[UNet/UNet.md#UNetItemFactory](More info)
+[More info](UNet/UNet.md#UNetItemFactory)
 	- A UNetInitPlayer component needs to be added to the player object.
-[UNet/UNet.md#UNetInitPlayer](More Info)
+[More Info](UNet/UNet.md#UNetInitPlayer)

 	This is not shown in the video, but is required.